devbelle/Project-3/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgements
-Thank you for a lot of help from our instructors, tutors, and activities from UoR Coding Bootcamp!
+Thank you for a lot of help from our instructors (Andrew and Michael), tutors, and activities from UoR Coding Bootcamp!